 - Meals held in a restaurant or with alcoholic drinks therefore do not qualify as working lunches and are liable for tax.
 Please contact HRS for further guidance.
 Staff are expected to pay for their own refreshments (tea, coffee, milk etc.) while at work.
-The University will only provide refreshments for formal meetings or those with outside visitors, or as part of a formal agreement with the Trade Unions approved by the Director of Human Resources.
+The University will only provide refreshments for formal meetings or those with outside visitors, or as part of a formal agreement with the Trade Unions approved by the Director of People and Organisational Development.

 - The University has approved a Non-Business Staff Entertaining Policy to provide a consistent approach to the funding of staff entertainment, together with HMRC guidance regarding the tax and NI implications.

 - The Policy allows each School/Faculty/Directorate or Department to contribute a fixed amount, currently set at £20 per head per annum, towards annual staff events at Christmas.
 This funding is not an entitlement and only applies to staff who attend the approved event.

 - Expenses incurred in connection with attendance at academic conferences can only be reimbursed where it can be shown that it is directly associated with an employee’s duties, and is wholly, necessarily and exclusively for work purposes.
 Only identifiable costs incurred on bona fide university business can be claimed.

 - Claimants should be especially careful when claiming expenses incurred during attendance at an overseas conference.

 - Activities not directly associated with business (sightseeing tours etc.) cannot be reimbursed.
 The University cannot pay for members of an employee’s family or friends to accompany them to conferences and similar events.